MichelleEmbleton/appSecRadar/README.md

 then the **dist** can be used on it's own. <br />

 ## Configure
-To change your data path - you can change the path in **LoadData.js**. **Axios** is used as the http client. <br />
+ - To change your data path - you can change the path in **LoadData.js**. **Axios** is used as the http client. <br />
 The default path is **localhost:8080** which points to the **data.json** in **dist/**.  <br />
-To change the radii to fit the data better - change **RADIUS** in **statusConfig.js**.  <br />
+ - To change the radii to fit the data better - change **RADIUS** in **statusConfig.js**.  <br />
- - They can also now be adjusted by clicking and dragging the circles when the edges light up blue. <br />
+ --  They can also now be adjusted by clicking and dragging the circles when the edges light up blue. <br />

-To change the status titles on the radar - also change in **statusConfig.js** - they will be reflected everywhere else. <br />
+ - To change the status titles on the radar - also change in **statusConfig.js** - they will be reflected everywhere else. <br />
-To change the sector names - just use different ones in the **CAT** field of your input data.
+ - To change the sector names - just use different ones in the **CAT** field of your input data.
 Can add more or remove sectors. <br />
-To change or add subcat names - in **subcatConfig.js**. <br />
+ - To change or add subcat names - in **subcatConfig.js**. <br />

+ ## To use
+  - Hovering over the radar dots will display their details in the top right corner. <br />
-You can move individual dots by clicking on them - they will find a new random position within their boundary.<br />
+  - Clicking on individual dots will move them to a new random position within their boundary. <br />
+  - Clicking and dragging on a circle when it's outer edge lights up blue will resize it. <br />
-Sectors can be switched between all equal or in proportion to the data in the **Radar View Mode** chart.
+  - Sectors can be switched between either all equal or in proportion to the data in the **Radar View Mode** chart.
 The dots will find their new positions.
 The buttons can also be used to just rearrange the dots, without having to refresh the browser.
-The transitions works nice in Chrome and Opera.
+The transitions works best in Chrome and Opera.

 ## Browser Compatibility
     27th May 2019